donhauser/wagtail-pdf/README.md

 ```

 `ROUTE_CONFIG` is build on wagtails [routable_page](https://docs.wagtail.io/en/stable/reference/contrib/routablepage.html), you can specify routes as desired (e.g. `("html", r'^web/$')`)

+Note that the order of *html* and *pdf* is not arbitrary:
+The entry you set first, will be displayed by default when using wagtails preview function.
+In both cases your editors may access both views through the drop-down menu integrated in the preview button.
+Further customization is possible by adjusting `Page.get_preview_modes()`.

 #### Reversing and using URLs in templates